Clarence Syvertson

-Clarence A. "Sy" Syvertson (1926-2010) was the Center Director of the Ames Research Center of the National Aeronautics and Space Administration, located at Moffett Field, California.
+Clarence A. "Sy" Syvertson (1926 – September 13, 2010) was the Center Director of the Ames Research Center of the National Aeronautics and Space Administration, located at Moffett Field, California.

+Biography

+Early life, education, and military service

 Syvertson was born in Minneapolis, Minnesota in 1926.
 He graduated from the University of Minnesota with a Bachelor of Aeronautical Engineering (with Distinction) in 1946 at age 20.
 After serving in the US Army in 1946 - 1947, he returned to the University and earned a Master of Science in the same field in 1948.
 He also did graduate work at Stanford University and the Harvard Business School.
 He is a member of the National Academy of Engineering, a Fellow of the American Institute of Aeronautics and Astronautics, of the American Astronautical Society, and of the California Council on Science and Technology (emeritus), a member of Tau Beta Pi and Tau Omega honorary societies.

+Aerodynamics research

 In 1948, Syvertson joined Ames, then known as the Ames Aeronautical Laboratory of the National Advisory Committee for Aeronautics (N.A.C.A.).
 For the first decade he was engaged in aerodynamic research in the high supersonic and hypersonic speed ranges.
 His research led to some significant results including the design of the first lifting body entry vehicle, the NASA M2-F1, a research precursor to the Space Shuttle.
 Earlier work included development of the aerodynamic concept on which a Mach 3 experimental bomber, the XB-70 Valkyrie, was based.
 Only two XB-70s were ever built; one was lost in a mid-air collision and the other is now in the Air Force museum at Wright-Patterson Air Force Base in Dayton, Ohio.
 The potential threat of a force of Mach-3 Bombers led the Soviets to build an expensive defense system.

 Syvertson also developed a new aerodynamic theory widely used to predict the stability of slender vehicles flying at Mach numbers from 3 to 6 including missiles and small launch vehicles, such as the Aerobee-Hi.
 Early in his career at Ames he also developed new methods for the design of nozzle contours for supersonic wind tunnels.
 These methods improved, significantly, the quality of flow in supersonic wind tunnels and were used to design the nozzle contours for most of the supersonic wind tunnels at Ames as well as many at other institutions.
 Syvertson's research contributions are contained in more than 30 technical reports which he authored or co-authored during this period.
 For his research, he received, in 1957, the Lawrence Sperry Award, which is given by the American Institute of Aeronautics and Astronautics to the outstanding young man in aeronautics.